viraltux/Forecast.jl/docs/src/man/quickstart.md

 ## STL on CO2 dataset

-For this example we will be using the co2 data used by the creators of STL to demostrate its funcitonality, below we can see such time series.
+For this example we will be using the co2 data used by the creators of STL to demonstrate its functionality, below we can see such time series.

 ```@example quickstart
 using Plots